A Guide To Getting Out Of Gambling Debt

 The National Council on Problem Gambling runs the National Problem Gambling Helpline Network.
 You can call their helpline number and get immediate assistance and advice on addiction problems.

-Whether it is a gambling debt or a combination of other types of debt, proper management is the key to handling them.
-If your debts have gotten out of your control, it is time to seek the help of debt relief options with a debt relief company or certified counselor.
+Whether it’s gambling debt or a combination of other types of debt, proper management is the key to handling them.
+If your debts have gotten out of your control, it is time to consider debt relief options.